 These large-scale and visually powerful paintings are unique and internationally-significant in the way they preserve a moment, and reveal a specific language of a specific time and place.

-From 8 November 2019, both artworks will be on permanent display for the very first time at IWM North.
-The paintings will be situated in the Main Exhibition Space alongside displays which explore Cold War history from 1946 to 1990, giving visitors a sense of how the Berlin Wall transitioned from being a divisive border to a lasting symbol of the end of the Cold War.
+Both artworks are on permanent display for the very first time at IWM North.
+The paintings are in the Main Exhibition Space alongside displays which explore Cold War history from 1946 to 1990, giving visitors a sense of how the Berlin Wall transitioned from being a divisive border to a lasting symbol of the end of the Cold War.